borntofrappe/fullstack-d3/README.md

 #### Tooltip

 Past the stylistic update, d3 manages the contents and position of a tooltip as included in a `<div>` container.
-The markup is modified from the solution created in the third chapter to nest each bar chart in a wrapping `<div>` element.
+The markup is modified from the solution created in the third chapter to nest each bar chart in a `<div>` container.

 ```html
 <div id="root">